Merck Manual

 • PKU causes a clinical syndrome of intellectual disability with cognitive and behavioral abnormalities; if untreated, the intellectual disability is severe.

-• In the US and many developed countries, all neonates are screened for phenylketonuria 24 to 48 hours after birth with one of several blood tests; abnormal results are confirmed by directly measuring phenylalanine levels.
+• In the United States and many other countries, all neonates are screened for phenylketonuria 24 to 48 hours after birth with one of several blood tests; abnormal results are confirmed by directly measuring phenylalanine levels.

 • Treatment is lifelong dietary phenylalanine restriction; adequate treatment begun in the first days of life prevents many manifestations of the disease.